 There are a myriad of ways to wear the shemagh on your head, but there's also a great way to wear it to protect bare shoulders & back when riding around on the playa.

 In addition to protecting your eyes & skin, you also need to protect your lungs (and your lips & voice box).
-Carrying a dust mask with you can be a huge help on your well-being since it keeps foreign materials out of your body (not to even mention germs).
+Carrying a dust mask with you can be a huge help for your well-being since it keeps foreign materials out of your body (not to even mention germs).

 All it takes is a a gusty afternoon or a dirt devil to give you a congested, sick feeling for days afterward.
 Heck, I even got bronchitis once after dancing for an hour to a DJ - without a mask.